How to Get Started in Game Design

 This can be confusing as both roles sound similar, but here's the best way to remember the differences:

-• A Game Developer is someone who take's the designer's vision and implement it to make it real.
-Simply put, the Developer build the game that the Designer designs.
+• While a Game Developer is someone who take's the designer's vision and implement it to make it real.
+Simply put, the Developer builds the game, that the Designer designs.

 Not bad right?